iritmaximus/timetrials/README.md

 ### GET [login](https://tsoha-flask.fly.dev/login)
 TODO will be used to login to the site, html template already in use, doesn't do anything meaninful yet.

+## Note
+If you get an error ´sqlalchemy.exc.NoSuchModuleError: Can't load plugin: sqlalchemy.dialects:postgres´, change your url from ´postgres://´ to ´postgresql://´.